 In the meantime, you can try out Chef’s Plate for yourself.
-Go on their website and select a meal kit to try for yourself for free! (click here and you will receive 4 free plates — which is 1 meal kit — on your first order).
-(For regular orders, you can also enter this code #2mealsFromstenoodie at checkout and you will get 4 free plates!)
-You will have to order before Thursday in order to get the meal delivered to you by the Monday that you want.
+Go on their website and select a meal to try for yourself for free! (click here and you will receive 4 free plates on your first order).
+(You can also enter this promo code #freeplatesfromstenoodie at checkout to get the 4 free plates!).
 Happy ordering and cooking! 🙂

 FTC Disclaimer: Although Chef’s Plate reached out and provided me with a complimentary package to review their services, the opinions expressed here represent my own and not those of the company.